Roses Are Red (The Mac Band song)

-"Roses Are Red" is a 1988 single by The Mac Band featuring The McCampbell Brothers.
+"Roses Are Red" is a song by the Mac Band featuring the McCampbell Brothers, released as a single in June 1988.
+It is from their debut album The Mac Band featuring the McCampbell Brothers and was produced by LA Reid and Kenneth "Babyface" Edmonds.

 The single was their most successful of six chart singles on the US Billboard Hot Black Singles chart, peaking at number one for one week on that chart.
 "Roses Are Red" did not chart on the Billboard Hot 100.
 It did, however, reach number 8 on the UK Singles Chart.

+Music video

-The song was produced by LA Reid and Kenneth "Babyface" Edmonds.
+The official music video was directed by Jane Simpson.